CG80499/Attention-only-transformers/README.md

 ![image](https://github.com/CG80499/interpretability_one_layer_transformers/blob/master/images/images_smeared_head2.png)

 <br />
 From the second image, we can see that heads 2 and 3 attend to the tokens 5 back from the current token.
 Corresponding to the token that should be predicted.
 Heads 1 and 4 attend to the current letter and the few letters prior.
-Heads 1 and 4 seem to implement a more advanced version of the direct path algorithm by reducing the last couple of tokens.
+Heads 1 and 4 seem to implement a more advanced version of the direct path algorithm by reducing the probability of the last couple of tokens.
+These "anti-induction heads" are also different from  Anthropic's work which almost exclusively copies.
 It is also interesting that 2-layer transformers seem to perform worse than the 1-layer transformer with smeared keys.

 # Conclusion